 The name banter; Gota Moshlar Mangsho or Kata Moshlar Mangsho!

-Amar Barir Mangsho; the homely mutton curry and tips from Bibhutibhushan Bandyopadhyay's Adorsho Hindu Hotel to get the perfect Mangsho!
+Amar Barir Mangsho; the homely mutton curry and tips from Bibhutibhushan Bandyopadhyay's Adorsho Hindu Hotel to cook the perfect Mangsho!

 Here's how I cook Gota Moshlar Mangsho at Debjanir Rannaghar!